object2music/o2m/README.md

 # Object 2 Music

+O2M is an experimentation using daily objects to control and mix music individually or collectivilly... and auto-build data-driven playlists.
+Open-source project, based on mopidy + iris runing on raspberry-pi.
+More info aivailable here : https://vimeo.com/629384713

 O2M requires Python3 to run and a few dependencies.
 Most of them are in the file requirements.txt and can be installed with this command :